jdeath/CheckRoyalCaribbeanPrice/README.md

 - ✅ Shows the payment balance Royal's backend system thinks they are owed (does not include TA's take!) and estimated final payment date
 - ✅ Supports multiple Royal and Celebrity accounts or linked cruises
 - ✅ Handles all currencies (checks each item based on the currency used to purchase it)
-- ✅ Can automatically check **cabin prices** for any cruise you booked
+- ✅ Can automatically check **cabin prices** for any cruise you booked, using loyalty discounts
 - ✅ Can create a "watchlist" to check prices of items you have not purchased (thanks @jhedlund)
 - ✅ Can also watchlist **cabin prices** with just a booking URL (no login required)
 - ✅ Shows active sitewide promotions (flash sales, percentage-off deals) for each sailing